Entering the final half of the year, there are plenty of payments conferences and trade shows still available for networking and learning in 2026.

 One such change is the growing number of use cases for artificial intelligence.
-Ken Musante, president of Napa Payments and Consulting, expects AI and its payments applications to be a hot topic at next year’s conferences.
+Ken Musante, president of Napa Payments and Consulting, expects AI and its payments applications to be a hot topic at conferences.

 AI is quickly gaining steam in the industry, with credit card firms and processors enabling AI agents for shopping, and tech giants jumping in to address online commerce challenges related to agentic AI.

 Aside from sessions discussing news and trends in payments, Musante said networking is one of the biggest benefits for industry executives attending shows.
+“It is helpful to get the perspectives of the speakers and even more helpful to have access to the presenters and deep thinkers on topics,” Musante said late last year.

 Top payments conferences in 2026